HD Hyundai Infracore: HD Hyundai Infracore

 Alike Daewoo in 1997, Doosan Group also faced a liquidity crisis due to years of declining orders amid an economic slowdown.
 Doosan decided to sell a stake held by Doosan Heavy in Doosan Infracore to improve its financial structure.
 In 2021, Hyundai Heavy Industries Group purchased a 35 percent stake in Doosan Infracore for 850 billion won.
 However, Doosan Infracore's 51 percent stake in Doosan Bobcat was not included as part of the sale.

-Hyundai Doosan Infracore changed its brand name to Develon and adopted the new corporate name HD Hyundai Infracore in 2023.
-The name change was in line with the parent company, Hyundai Heavy Industries' rebranding to HD Hyundai.
+In 2023, Hyundai Doosan Infracore changed its brand name to Develon, and adopted the new corporate name HD Hyundai Infracore.
+The name change was in line with parent company Hyundai Heavy Industries' rebranding to HD Hyundai.
+In 2026, HD Hyundai Infracore merged with HD Hyundai Construction Equipment, another construction machinery unit under HD Hyundai.